rhblind/django-hesab/README.md

 2. Create an analyzer that use the filter
 3. Create a field mappings that use the new analyzer to index, and the standard analyzer to search.

-So I have simply packaged up what I've got for others to use...

 ## How?

 Simply use the default tweaks shipped in this package, or write your own.